NATIONAL INFORMATION

 National Control System description

 The Controller may be internal or external.
 If an internal controller is chosen, he/she should be independent from the unit in charge of the project’s finances and activities.
-On the other hand, if the beneficiary opts for an external controller, he/she must be selected by the beneficiary through an open call for quotations or tender, in line with the national procurement regulations.
+On the other hand, if the beneficiary opts for an external controller, he/she must be selected by the partner through an open call for quotations or tender, in line with the national procurement regulations.
 The controller must be included in the list of Maltese Registered Auditors.

 Control costs